-Here at The Chicago Dental Studio, our team of dental professionals are passionate about doing dentistry in an efficient and patient-focused manner.
-From the moment you arrive at our studio, our priority is your dental health and comfort.
+At The Chicago Dental Studio, our dental professionals are passionate about efficient, patient-focused dentistry.
+When you arrive at our studio, our priority is your dental health and comfort.
+We put your comfort first during every treatment.
+By taking a complete approach, you can be sure that your whole well-being is based on your oral health.

 What is a Dead Tooth?

-First things first, what is a dead tooth?
+First things first, what is a dying tooth?

-When a tooth dies, it is no longer receiving a fresh supply of blood — causing the tooth to become discolored, experience pain (in the tooth or gum), along with other unpleasant symptoms (further discussed below).
+When a tooth dies, it no longer receives a fresh blood supply, causing it to become discolored and painful (in the tooth or gum), along with other unpleasant symptoms (further discussed below).

-Because dead teeth are inconvenient, uncomfortable, and far from aesthetic, individuals encountering this problem should seek out quality dental care as soon as they can to remedy the issue.
+Because dead teeth are inconvenient, uncomfortable, and far from aesthetic, individuals who encounter this problem should seek out quality dental care as soon as possible to remedy the issue.
+Removing a dead tooth promptly can prevent further complications and restore oral health and confidence.

 What Causes a Tooth to Die?